 Bike Skills Parks

 We’re excited to share that the Longhorn Bike Skills Park is now open in Payson!
-Located at 304 South Meadow St, Payson, AZ 85541 and open from 8 AM – Dusk, during non-school hours.
+Located at 304 South Meadow St, Payson, AZ 85541 and open from 8 AM to dusk during non-school hours.

-This brand-new ~2,500 linear foot mountain bike skills park has been built on the Payson Unified School District property at Rim Country Middle School, in collaboration with the school and the Rim Country Mountain Bike Association.
-The Longhorn Bike Park is the fourth mountain bike skills park created by Wheel Fun, and we’re thrilled to offer this fun and dynamic space to the RCMS Outdoor Adventure Students and to the local community when school is not in session!
+This brand-new ~2,500 linear foot mountain bike skills park was built on Payson Unified School District property at Rim Country Middle School, in collaboration with the school and the Rim Country Mountain Bike Association.
+The Longhorn Bike Park is the fourth mountain bike skills park created by Wheel Fun, and we’re thrilled to offer this fun and dynamic space to RCMS Outdoor Adventure students and to the local community when school is not in session.

 Mountain View Preparatory (MVP)